 Receive two negative test results from a campus testing site.
 Schedule the first test for your first day back from travel; the second test should be four days after the first test (on day 5).
 If both test results are negative, CCST will release you from travel quarantine on day 8.
 Only CCST may end your travel quarantine.
 We cannot accept external test results to end travel quarantine.

-CCST will release you from travel quarantine after 14 days.
+Quarantine for 10 days, and CCST will release you from travel quarantine on day 11.

 |If your first test is on...||Your second test should be on or after...|